ddluc/discreet-request/README.md

 Before scraping any data from a website, please refer and abide by the Terms of Service.

+> Hi there!
+Are you using this library?
+If so I'd love to hear your use case(s) and feedback.
+You can find my contact info on Github page.

 ## Usage

 ### `Discreet`